carehart/kubernetes-marketplace/ghost/post_install.md

 ## Delete default user created by ghost

-By default ghost create user name `Ghost` and create example post in your blog.
-You can follow this step to delete it.
+By default ghost creates a user named `Ghost` and creates an example post in your blog.
+You can follow these steps to delete the account and posts.

 * Login to your ghost admin url `http://ghost.YOUR_CLUSTER_ID.k8s.civo.com/ghost`.
 * Click the `Staff` menu in the left column.
 * In the right column, click the user name `Ghost`.
-* Click the option button in the upper right ( in the left of save button ).
+* Click the option button in the upper right (the gear option left of the save button).
-* Chose `Delete button`
+* Chose `Delete user`

 ## How to create your first blog post